Unemployed? Ask about fee reduction consideration.

 My preliminary inquiries focus on what is your objective with the new document.
 A job change?
 Career transition?
 Promotion?
 To have on-hand in the event of...?

-After I've evaluated your document, and reviewed your responses, I'll present you with a detailed analysis including recommendations illustrating how I believe your document could be improved.
+After I've evaluated your document, and reviewed your responses to my preliminary inquiries, I'll present you with a detailed analysis including recommendations illustrating how I believe your document could be improved.

-I'll describe exactly what direction I would take the new document towards improving the chances of receiving interview invitations.
+I'll describe exactly in which direction I would take the new document towards improving the odds of receiving interview invitations.

-That "direction" leans heavily on results and accomplishments.
+That "direction" leans heavily on results and accomplishments associated resume entries.
 You wouldn't be applying if you couldn't perform the tasks and functions associated with the opportunity, so we won't emphasize the obvious.

 My recommendation will include the fee I arrive at for your project.
 Every project is different.